-Brexit spells the end of Freedom of Movement (“FOM”), the UK will now inevitably leave the EU 31/01/2020.
-However, during the transition period ending 31/12/2020, not much changes and FOM and reciprocal healthcare remain in place.
+Brexit spelt the end of Freedom of Movement (“FOM”).
+The UK left the EU on 31/01/2020 and is in a transition period ending 31/12/2020.
+Until end 31/12/2020 not much changes and FOM and reciprocal healthcare remain in place.
 This article aims to offer practical information about working in France.
 If you need to know about Brexit and your rights to live and work in France, see our other article “Brexit: For working Brits in France“.

 The Eurostar has facilitated crossing the Channel with 11million+ passengers in 2018 and Eurotunnel transporting 2,660,414 cars in the same period.
 Although only a short distance away, not everything is the same!
-Below are some pointers if you are considering a move to work in Paris.
+Below is some general information to consider before working in Paris.

-- Salaries are often paid over 13 months and this will be confirmed in the convention collective (the collective bargaining agreement) that applies to each sector of activity.
+- Salaries are often paid over 13 months and this will be confirmed in the la convention collective (Collective bargaining agreement covering 95% of all French employees even in non-unionised environments) that applies to each sector of activity.
 The idea of the 13th month was originally to pay your taxes.
 Since January 2019 taxes are deducted at source as in the UK.
 When you negotiate your salary, discuss your annual salary taking into account that each month you may normally get a 13th part, not a 12th.
 The 13th month is “generally” paid half in June and the rest in January.
 The 13th month will likely disappear over time once PAYE culture is firmly entrenched.
 See Fiche de Paie : ce qui change avec le prélèvement à la source

 - French salary slips are long!
 Since January 2017 employers can send electronic pay slips.
 It won’t change the length of slips, but it does help dematerialisation!